List of NCAA Division I men's basketball tournament venues

-The following is a list of venues that have hosted the NCAA Division I men's basketball championship.
+The following is a list of venues that have hosted the NCAA Division I men's basketball tournament.
 Venues that have not yet hosted, but have been officially announced as future tournament sites, are also included.
 (Note that in most cases, the modern name of the venue is used, though it may have been known under a different name at the time.)

 First Four

-Between 2001 and 2010, this round was a single game known as the "Opening Round."
+While the First Four format began in 2011, the tournament previously featured an Opening Round with "play-in games" in twelve editions.
 In 1983, there were four games in the Opening Round with two games in Philadelphia and two games in Dayton.
 In 1984, there were five games in the Opening Round with three games in Philadelphia and two games in Dayton.
+Like today's First Four, these games were a partial seventh round for the tournament with the winners advanced to the First Round proper.

+From 1985 to 2000 there were 64 teams in the tournament and no play-in games.
+In order to grant the recently formed Mountain West Conference an automatic bid, the NCAA decided in 2001 to add one team to the field rather than reduce the number of at-large bids.